 DVD rewriters are now standard across most desktop computers, and give you a great way to back up photos, share home videos and archive documents.
 A few all-in-ones now ship with Blu-ray drives installed, enabling you to watch HD movies on an HD screen without investing in a Blu-ray player for your TV.

 Another area with a bewildering range of options.
 Some all-in-ones use integrated graphics, provided by Intel or AMD as part of the motherboard chipset, and in nearly all cases offer respectable performance in 2D applications, but terrible performance in 3D.
 If you want to play games or enjoy HD video, then look for something with a discrete graphics processor from nVIDIA or AMD, and – as a rule of thumb – the higher the number the better.

-Wired networks are rare within the home, and it’s only once you’re streaming video or copying huge documents across the network that the difference between the basic 100BaseT Ethernet standard and the faster Gigabit Ethernet standard make themselves felt.
+Wired networks are rare within the home, and it’s only once you’re streaming video or copying huge documents across the network that the difference between the basic 10/100 Mbps Ethernet standard and the faster Gigabit Ethernet (1,000 Mbps) standard make themselves felt.

-What might be more crucial is the difference between the old 802.11g wi-fi standard and the newer 802.11n.
-802.11n doesn’t just give you faster connections; it also improves the reliability of the connection through thick walls and over long distances, making it particularly important if you plan to use WiFi in different rooms of your house.
-Bear in mind, however, that you’ll need an 802.11n compliant router to gain any advantage from having 802.11n networking in your PC.
+What might be more crucial is the difference between the old 802.11n wi-fi standard and the newer 802.11ac.
+802.11ac doesn’t just give you faster connections; it also improves the reliability of the connection through thick walls and over long distances, making it particularly important if you plan to use wi-fi in different rooms of your house.
+However, that you’ll need an 802.11ac compliant router to gain any advantage from having 802.11ac networking in your PC.